 I won't bore you with the details of what happened next, but let's just say I am tenacious AF.
 When I discovered that retail chains would throw their unwanted mannequins in the trash when they closed or remodeled their stores, even if they were still in good condition, it lit a fire under me.

-In summary, my small business is making a big impact, I enjoy what I do, and I have a wonderful team of people that I employ.
+In summary, my small business is making a big impact, I love what I do, and I enjoy working with my employees and contractors.

 Back to Tina Turner for a final remark.
 When she was 44 (the same age I was when I started my business), she released her breakout a song “What’s Love Got to Do With it.”